KhaosT/AMS-Reference/README.md

 AMS-Reference
 =============
-A interesting service in iOS 8
+An interesting service in iOS 8

+The protocl information is subject to change in later betas.
+Current protocol has been tested with iOS 8 Beta 3 (12A4318c).